simcesplatform/simcesplatform.github.io/markdown/core_communication.md

 ## Exchanges

-To implement the message bus, the simulation platform uses AMQP 0-9-1 and RabbitMQ.
+To implement the message bus, the simulation platform uses AMQP 0-9-1 as the protocol and RabbitMQ as the product.
 Topic-based communication is only one communication mode in AMQP 0-9-1, but the others are irrelevant here.
+In addition, please note that AMQP has multiple versions that are mutually incompatible.

 In AMQP 0-9-1, each topic resides in an exchange.
 Exchanges can realize a sandbox that isolates topics from each other.
 This is a useful mechanism, for example, when the intention is to run concurrent simulations in the same platform.